Melbourne Cup 2023

 Whether it’s the trainer, the owner, the journos, and more importantly the punters, the determination of the final makeup of the field and what eventual weight each horse will carry is of extreme importance.

-It is both an art form and a science and not everyone appreciates the complexity of the final alloted weights to each horse as determined by the Handicapper Greg Carpenter.
+It is both an art form and a science and not everyone appreciates the complexity of the final allotted weights to each horse as determined by the Handicapper Greg Carpenter.
 Trying to marry up the form between European horses and local Australian horses can be a ticking time bomb.

 In recent times, the maximum weight has tended to top out at around 58 kgs.
-A far cry from some of the heavy weights that used to be carried back in the earlier years of the race, especially horses given 60 kgs plus.
+A far cry from some of the heavyweights that used to be carried back in the earlier years of the race, especially horses given 60 kgs plus.

-There has been criticism that the weight scales between top and bottom have been compressed.
-So for example, in the recent 2019 weight allocations, all 152 nominated horses have been assigned weights between 58 kgs and 49 kgs.
+There has been criticism that the weight scales between the top and bottom have been compressed.
+So for example, in the 2019 weight allocations, all 152 nominated horses have been assigned weights between 58 kgs and 49 kgs.
 So that’s 9 kgs spread over 152 horses.
 I don’t think there is any way around that, it is what it is.

 Good luck on the day and may you achieve financial success.

-How to watch the Melbourne Cup?
+How to watch the Melbourne Cup

-Switch up? in a change of pace for this years running of the cup.
+Switch up? in a change of pace for this year’s running of the cup.

 Peter Moody, Michael Felgate, Caty Price, Francesca Cumani, David Gately, Brittany Taylor (what a great lineup)

-Live Streaming Of The Cup?
+Live Streaming Of The Cup

-Melbourne Cup 2020 Tickets
+Melbourne Cup 2023 Tickets

-Searching for Melbourne Cup Tickets 2020?
+Searching for Melbourne Cup Tickets 2023?
 Easy done.